Galliformes / Phasianidae / Lyrurus

 Description

-Males measure approximately 60 cm in length and weigh 1,100–1,250 g (sometimes up to 2,100 g), while females are smaller at about 45 cm and 750–1,100 g.
-The male's plumage is predominantly black with deep-blue hues on the neck and back, contrasting with white winglines and undertail coverts, and distinctive red bare skin above each eye.
-The female is greyish-brown and cryptically colored for camouflage during nesting.
-Both sexes have long outer tail feathers that curl outward, arranged in a shape resembling a Greek lyre, giving the genus its name.
+Males measure roughly 60 cm (24 inches) in length and weigh 1,100–1,250 g, sometimes up to 2,100 g.
+Plumage is predominantly black with deep-blue hues on the neck and back, contrasting with white winglines and undertail coverts, and red bare skin above each eye.
+Females are greyish-brown, cryptically colored, approximately 45 cm (18 inches) long, and weigh 750–1,100 g.
+Both sexes have long outer tail feathers that curl outward, resembling a Greek lyre.

 Identification